What is the Pupil Premium?

 - Support under part 6 of the Immigration and Asylum Act, 1999

-- Child Tax Credit, and your annual income is less than £16,190
+- Child Tax Credit, provided you are not also entitled to Working Tax Credit and your annual income is less than £16,190, as assessed by HMRC

 - Guaranteed Pension Credit